 People are used to doing things the old way and challenging the entire ecosystem is quite a daring and indeed, big goal ☺

-However, we do have massive support from the younger generation – Millennial and Generation X teachers and students, who feel comfortable with the modern technologies and social media tools.
+However, we do have massive support from the younger generation – Millennial and Generation X teachers and students, who feel comfortable with modern technologies and social media tools.
 When we show them our cloud-based solutions, they get it and feel excited.

 Q: So how are you addressing these adoption challenges?